CrowdStrike/Cloud-AWS/systems-manager/documentation/using/Using-Crowdstrike-with-Systems-Manager.md

     Addtional information for installing the Linux sensor [https://falcon.crowdstrike.com/support/documentation/20/falcon-sensor-for-linux](https://falcon.crowdstrike.com/support/documentation/20/falcon-sensor-for-linux)

+4. AutomationAssumeRole - Select a role that has the pre configured *AWS-SSM-ExecutionRole* policy bound to it.
+If you have used the supplied cloudformation template to setup the account select the role named **Crowdstrike-SSMExecutionRole**

-4. Check the additional parameters
+5. Check the additional parameters

    APIGatewayHostKey - The value should be **CS_API_GATEWAY_HOST** and is the key name for the url of the CrowdStrike API Gateway secret in the parameter store.
 This value was created by the cloudformation template described in the setup guide.